Robotics and Sensors: Building robots to interact with the world

 In this camp, students dive into how computers, just like people, use sensors to make sense of the world.

 People need sensors in order to understand the world.
 However, the way that robots make sense of their surroundings is different from the way we do.
 In this camp, students dive into how computers, just like people, use sensors to make sense of the world.
 Students will build and program multiple sensors to expand their computational and engineering design thinking skills.
 Students will participate in multiple activities that challenge them to think like engineers and solve tough problems utilizing robotics.
 This is the perfect camp for students that want to challenge their engineering skills and learn new ways to use robotics in practical ways.
-Suggested for students who have experience block based coding like Blockly, Scratch, Scratch Jr. or others.

 - Explore communication systems by analyzing how animals and robots gather data about the environment to make decisions